Iran's judiciary says it will deal firmly with protesters | Law-Order

 Iran's judiciary says it will deal firmly with protesters

 The anti-government demonstrations erupted in September after the death of a Kurdish woman Mahsa Amini, who had been detained by morality police for allegedly flouting the Islamic Republic's strict dress code imposed on women.
-The activist HRANA news agency said that 318 protesters had been killed in the unrest as of Saturday, including 49 minors.
+On Tuesday, students from the University of Science and Culture in Tehran directed their anger at the elite Revolutionary Guards and clerical rulers.

 Iran's courts will deal firmly with anyone who causes disruption or commits crimes during a wave of anti-government protests, the judiciary said on Tuesday, signalling the authorities intend to hand down harsh sentences to convicted demonstrators.